- International Students

 - Small class size: average 29 students

-After you are admitted to a degree program the Office of International and Cultural Affairs will issue to you an immigration document (usually an I-20 or DS-2019).
+After you are admitted to a degree program International Affairs will issue to you an immigration document (usually an I-20 or DS-2019).
 You will use this document to apply for a visa to enter the US.
 After you check in with the International Office you will receive updated immigration information in the New International Student Orientation, from your International Student Advisor, and in workshops on various immigration topics and from the International Office listserve.
-Information on SEVIS and other topics can be found by clicking: here.
+For more information, click here.

-All instructions for your arrival at Missouri S&T are included in your I-20 packet that is sent to you by the Office of International and Cultural Affairs.
-When you arrive in Rolla, please visit the Office of International and Cultural Affairs immediately (during business hours, 8:00am-4:30pm, Monday-Friday) to check in.
-The Office of International and Cultural Affairs hosts a New International Student Orientation.
+All instructions for your arrival at Missouri S&T are included in your I-20 packet that is sent to you by International Affairs.
+When you arrive in Rolla, please visit International Affairs immediately (during business hours, 8:00am-4:30pm, Monday-Friday) to check in.
+International Affairs hosts a New International Student Orientation.
 This orientation programs prepares you to live in Rolla and attend Missouri S&T, and is mandatory for all new international students.
 Please see New International Student Orientation Schedule for information on each semester's New International Student Orientation.
-We have prepared an informative and welcoming orientation day for all of our Fall Semester 2010 students.
-Please take a look at the day's agenda.
+We have prepared an informative and welcoming orientation day for all of our new students.
 The Office of International Affairs also would like to invite our new students to participate in getting to know IA staff members, faculty and other students at the Welcome Picnic.
-Here is some information on a really fun event.

 Rolla is a town of 18,000 people located halfway between two large Missouri cities, St. Louis and Springfield, in the center of the United States.
 It was ranked one of the 100 best small towns in the United States according to The 100 Best Small Towns in America by Norm Crampton).
 Click here for a map.